shawnthompson/aaact-aatia.github.io/content/newsletters/en/march-2025-aaact-now-for-accessibility.md

 If you have any feedback or questions regarding the toolbelt, please send your inquiries to [aaact-aatia@ssc-spc.gc.ca](mailto:aaact-aatia@ssc-spc.gc.ca).

-## National AccessAbility Week 2025

-Join us in celebrating National AccessAbility Week (NAAW) from May 25 to 31st, 2025.
-NAAW is a time to promote inclusion and accessibility in our communities and workplaces, to celebrate our progress, renew our commitments, and inspire continued efforts to break down accessibility barriers.

-To kick-start NAAW, Employment and Social Develop Canada will be hosting the Canadian Congress on Disability Inclusion on May 22, 2025.
-This virtual event supports the sharing of insights to help shape accessible and inclusive communities and workplaces across Canada.
-We encourage all GC employees to participate.
-Stay tuned to the [Canadian Congress on Disability Inclusion](https://www.canada.ca/en/employment-social-development/programs/canadian-congress-disability-inclusion.html) website for more information as it becomes available.

-The Office of Public Service Accessibility and the Canada School of Public Service are hosting a joint event for all public servants on Monday May 26th.
-Stay tuned for more information through the [National Accessibility Week GCPedia web page](https://national%20accessibility%20week%20gcpedia%20web%20page/).

-The AAACT program is pleased to announce that we will be hosting our very own NAAW event!
-Stay tuned to our [AAACT web page](https://aaact.canada.ca/events/) for more information on the upcoming event!

 ## Get to Know the Team

 In the ever-evolving world of digital accessibility, understanding the challenges and best practices is crucial for creating inclusive digital experiences.
 To shed light on this topic, we spoke with Brad Souster, Team Leader for Digital Accessibility and Inclusive Design in AAACT.
 With years of hands-on experience in both web development and accessibility testing, he has been at the forefront of driving inclusive design strategies and ensuring that digital content is accessible to everyone.